eldoma/Little-Lemon-newsletter-sign-up/README.md

 Android Bundling complete 20856ms

-## Should be able to download any Bundling on its own
+## Should be able to download any Bundling on its own without user interference.

 ## 2. USING EXPO CLI